OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 - System Datastore.
 Holds disk for running virtual machines, copied or cloned from the Images Datastore.

 For example, if we have a vcenter datastore called ''nfs'', when we import the vCenter datastore into OpenNebula, two OpenNebula datastores will be created as an Images datastore and as a System datastore pointing to the same vCenter datastore.

-Here are the steps to import a datastore:

 First go to ``Storage --> Datastores`` , click on the "+" green icon and click on "Import".